-NSA Can Decrypt VPN Traffic
+2. NSA Can Decrypt VPN Traffic

 According to researchers, NSA has the means to break some forms of VPN encryption and monitor VPN traffic.
 In fact, it has long been believed that NSA is capable of breaking into outdated VPN protocols such as PPTP.
 Again, it is much simpler for the agency to do this if the VPN provider they wanted to break into is based in the US.

-Jurisdictional as well as technological complications arise if the targeted VPN is located in a territory with strong privacy laws and which has no ties in any way with American agencies.
+Jurisdictional, as well as technological complications, arise if the targeted VPN is located in a territory with strong privacy laws and which has no ties in any way with American agencies.

-Torrenting and P2P
+3. Torrenting and P2P

 The US has one of the strictest enforcement against torrent downloads.
-Copyright infringement committed in the form of digital piracy can lead to fines as much as $150,000 per file and even 5 years of jail time!
+Copyright infringement committed in the form of digital piracy can lead to fines of as much as $150,000 per file and even 5 years of jail time!
 The MPAA and RIAA are responsible for monitoring torrent usage for copyright violations.
 These groups have also caused many torrent websites in the US to be banned including KickAss torrents and ThePirateBay.

 Disclaimer: We do not encourage nor condone the use of VPNs to engage in any illegal activity including copyright infringement.

-Why you need non-us based VPNs?
+Why do you need non-us-based VPNs?

-There’s hardly any room for doubt that all privacy-conscious users should choose non US based VPN services in order to avoid being a subject of unlawful surveillance by American agencies.
+There’s hardly any room for doubt that all privacy-conscious users should choose non-US-based VPN services in order to avoid being a subject of unlawful surveillance by American agencies.

-PureVPN is the best VPN based outside the US, keeping in minds its low cost, privacy-focused features, and excellent server network.
-Surfshark is another good choice for people on a budget.
+ExpressVPN is the best offshore VPN based outside the US, keeping in mind its exceptional service, privacy-focused features, and excellent server network.